stedis725/Jane-Street-Blotto/README.md

 where the Nth element is the number of soldiers being sent to castle N.

 What's your entry?
 How did you go about coming up with it?

+## Submission

+My final solution was [1, 1, 42, 27, 11, 5, 6, 3, 4, 0], which I arrived at using a variation of simulated annealing in which the objective function was updated throughout the optimization process as improved solutions were discovered, allowing the final solution to better perform against more sophisticated strategies that would be utilized by other competitors.

+I successfully gained admission to Jane Street's SEE Program as a result of my perfromance in this tournament.